jh3nd3rs0n/jargyle/src/site/markdown/userguide/client-configuration.md

 -   [Resolving Host Names From the SOCKS5 Server](#resolving-host-names-from-the-socks5-server)
 -   [Routing Traffic Through a Specified Chain of SOCKS Servers](#routing-traffic-through-a-specified-chain-of-socks-servers)

-<a id="enabling-ssltls-for-tcp-traffic-between-the-client-and-the-socks-server"></a>
+<a id="enabling-ssltls-layered-tcp-traffic-between-the-client-and-the-socks-server"></a>
-## Enabling SSL/TLS for TCP Traffic Between the Client and the SOCKS Server
+## Enabling SSL/TLS-layered TCP Traffic Between the Client and the SOCKS Server

-You can enable SSL/TLS for TCP traffic between the client and the SOCKS server under the following condition:
+You can enable SSL/TLS-layered TCP traffic between the client and the SOCKS server under the following condition:

 -   The SOCKS server accepts SSL/TLS connections.

-By default, SSL/TLS for TCP traffic between the client and the SOCKS server is disabled.
-To enable SSL/TLS for TCP traffic between the client and the SOCKS server, you will need to have the property `socksClient.ssl.enabled` set to `true`.
+By default, SSL/TLS-layered TCP traffic between the client and the SOCKS server is disabled.
+To enable SSL/TLS-layered TCP traffic between the client and the SOCKS server, you will need to have the property `socksClient.ssl.enabled` set to `true`.
 In addition, you will need to have the property `socksClient.ssl.trustStoreFile` to specify the SOCKS server's key store file used as a trust store (this file would need to be created by Java's keytool utility).
 Also, you will need to have the property `socksClient.ssl.trustStorePassword` to specify the password for the SOCKS server's trust store file.

 API example: